Sorry, sometimes this page doesn't work on mobile devices. Use a desktop to access help with common medical problems.

 How long are colds contagious?
 At least as long as there is fever, and a day or 2 after fever is gone.
 Colds are generally contagious for about 10 days though.
 They are possibly contagious longer if cough remains moderate to severe and as long as the runny nose persists.

-IF YOU KNOW YOUR CHILD HAS COVID, such as exposure to a family member who tested positive, your child was seen somewhere and tested positive, or obvious symptoms including unusual loss of taste are present, we can evaluate your child if necessary.
-Please continue reading the guidelines below, however, as most cases do not require medical evaluation.
+IF YOU KNOW YOUR CHILD HAS COVID, such as exposure to a family member who tested positive, your child was seen somewhere and tested positive, you did a home test and it was positive, we can evaluate your child if necessary.
+Please continue reading the guidelines below, however, as most cases in children under 12 years of age do not require medical evaluation.

-If you feel your child should be tested, we can do a rapid nasal antigen swab test (not deep nasal, just about one inch into the nose) and get an immediate result.
-This is likely only accurate if there is a runny nose.
+If you feel your child should be tested, you can do a test at home, or we can do a rapid nasal antigen swab test (not deep nasal, just about one inch into the nose) and get an immediate result.
 We can also swab the mouth and throat for a send-out PCR test that takes about 2 to 3 days to get back (likely more accurate).
 All positive results (nasal or oral swabs) are reported to the California Department of Public Health so that they can contact you to assist you in quarantining your family.

 You can also elect to not seek testing and simply keep your child at home for 10 days from the onset of symptoms.